Can’t decide between MyHeritage vs Ancestry DNA for DNA testing?

 More accurate ethnicity estimates

-DNA testing software creates ethnicity estimates by comparing your DNA to the DNA of people who are living in and have families who have lived in certain regions for a long time.
+DNA testing software creates ethnicity estimates by comparing your DNA to the DNA of people who are living in and have families who have lived in certain geographic regions for a long time.
 The closer your DNA matches the DNA of these individuals, the higher the percentage you have ancestors from this region and thus you are estimated to be a certain percentage of that particular ethnicity.

 You will find more potential relatives

 MyHeritage has a database size of 2.5 million people and breaks the world into 42 ethnic regions.
-While they use up to date technology and are continually upgrading their software to deliver the most accurate results possible, the size of the database is significantly smaller than other DNA testing companies and thus your ethnicity estimate will be less accurate and the number of relatives you can find will be less than it can be.
+While they use up to date technology and are continually upgrading their software to deliver the most accurate results possible, the size of the database is significantly smaller than other DNA testing companies and thus your ethnicity estimate will be less accurate and the number of family members you can find will be less than it can be.

 Ancestry DNA Database

-Size of Database Winner: Ancestry DNA
+Size of Database Winner:

 MyHeritage vs. Ancestry DNA: Tests Offered Review

 When trying to decide which DNA testing kit to order, a big factor to consider is what tests each company offers.
-Depending on exactly what kind of information you are trying to learn about from your DNA, you might need to consider ordering a kit that has a certain kind of test.
+Depending on what kind of exact information you are trying to learn about from your DNA, you might need to consider ordering a kit that has a certain kind of test.